dasu/syrup-sopel-modules/README.md

 Anime module to check myanimelist for show info, can also check for manga, VAs, characters, etc.  gives stats on animu if a mal url is posted.
 Requires whitelisted MAL api user-agent key, and base 64 encoded username:password
 #####mtg.py
 Magic the Gathering module.
 Get info on a specific card.
+#####nicovideourl.py
+Outputs information on nicovideo urls when they're posted to the channel.
 #####pb.py
 Pushbullet module.
 At work and someone posted a link to something interesting, but can't/shouldn't view it?
 Push it to your phone instead to safely view it.
 Requires pushbullet API key.
 #####pixiv.py